zbtolon/get-support/howtogetsupport.md

 If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to get help with determining the cause of the problem and finding a solution.
 {:shortdesc}

-If your account was created from the {{site.data.keyword.Bluemix_notm}} console, you can open support cases from the {{site.data.keyword.Bluemix_notm}} console.
+If your account was created from the {{site.data.keyword.Bluemix_notm}} console, you can open support tickets from the {{site.data.keyword.Bluemix_notm}} console.
 Accounts can be linked between {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.BluSoftlayer_notm}} infrastructure services.
-If your SoftLayer account was created from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is a linked account, you can open support cases from the {{site.data.keyword.Bluemix_notm}} console.
+If your SoftLayer account was created from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is a linked account, you can open support tickets from the {{site.data.keyword.Bluemix_notm}} console.
 For more information, see [Linking IBMid user accounts](/docs/account/softlayerlink.html#unifyingaccounts).

-If your SoftLayer account was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is not a linked account, you can open cases from the customer portal.
+If your SoftLayer account was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is not a linked account, you can open tickets from the customer portal.
 For more information, see [Getting support for {{site.data.keyword.BluSoftlayer_notm}} infrastructure](/docs/customer-portal/cpsupport.html#customerportal_support).

 ## Using the Support Center
 {: #using-avatar}

 To access the Support Center, log in to the {{site.data.keyword.Bluemix_notm}} console.
 On the menu bar, click **Support** > **Support Center**.

 You can use the Support Center search field to find answers to your questions from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow forum.
-You can also manage support cases from the Support Center.
+You can also manage support tickets from the Support Center.
 You can find links to both the Stack Overflow forum for technical questions and the developerWorks (IBM Developer Answers) forum for all other questions under the Forums section of the Support Center.

 Depending on the type of account you have, other options are also available from the Support Center.
 * If you have a basic, advanced, or premium [support plan](/docs/get-support/index.html), you can find call-in numbers and a chat option to get help.
 * If your account was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is linked between PaaS and IaaS services, you can also access the **Call US** and **Chat Now** options to call support or to start a chat session.

-The Support Center is the preferred method for obtaining support, but if you cannot log in to {{site.data.keyword.Bluemix_notm}}, you can use the [Get Help](http://www.ibm.biz/bluemixsupport){: new_window} page to submit a case.
+The Support Center is the preferred method for obtaining support, but if you cannot log in to {{site.data.keyword.Bluemix_notm}}, you can use the [Get Help](http://www.ibm.biz/bluemixsupport){: new_window} page to submit a ticket.

 ### Asking a question
 {: #asking-a-question}